ENGR-WAJAHAT-AHMED/simple_bmi_calculator_flutter/README.md

 Provide an interpretation of the BMI value (e.g., underweight, normal weight, overweight, etc.).
 User-friendly interface.

+# Usage
+Enter your weight (in kilograms) and height (in centimeters) in the respective fields.
+Press the "Calculate" button.
+Your BMI value and interpretation will be displayed below.
+Contributing
+Contributions are welcome!
+Please feel free to open an issue or submit a pull request for any improvements or features you'd like to add.
+For major changes, please open an issue first to discuss your ideas.

+# Acknowledgments
+This app was created as a learning project for Flutter development.
+BMI calculations in this app are for informational purposes and should not replace professional medical advice.

 ## Getting Started

 This project is a starting point for a Flutter application.